BlueAirTechGroup/Boost-Framework/README.md

 # Boost-Framework
-This is a website framework simplified from bootstrap<br />
+This is a website framework consists of bootstrap buttons, METERIOT row-grid system, METERIOT Web Loading Page, Boost-New col-grid system(not complete), and Boost-New Navbar<br />
+Reference: W3School / Bootstrap / METERIOT<br />
+Use Liscence: GPLv3 (If edited, please add reference to this responsitory)<br />
 To use it, you can simply add these codes to your HEAD area.<br />
 &lt;script src="js/core.js"&gt;&lt;/script&gt;<br />
 &lt;script src="js/jquery.min.js"&gt;&lt;/script&gt;<br />